ray-x/navigator.lua/README.md

 # Why a new plugin

-I'd like to go beyond what the system is providing.
+I'd like to go beyond what the system is offering.

 # Similar projects / special mentions: